-14.2.3 Potential Impacts with the Scott Avenue/Scholes Street Truck to Rail TS change.
+14.2.3 Potential Impacts with the Scott Avenue/Scholes Street Truck to Rail TS proposed land uses in the area would not be significantly affected since land use would not change.
 Existing buildings on the site will be demolished to accommodate new site construction.
 However, no significant adverse land use or zoning impacts are anticipated.